 DIAGNodent uses a laser diode to inspect your teeth.The Diagnodent actually allows us to detect tiny accumulation of food impacted in grooves on the teeth before they cause problems like decay and pain.
 This unique instrument provides instant feedback on the health of the tooth.
 Your Dental Health Dentist will simply glide it over the tooth surfaces checking the health of the tooth and giving a reading on the extent and severity of a cavity.

 Using this laser dentistry, early detection allows for a conservative approach where we simply remove the diseased tooth surface through Micro Abrasion.
 Once the disease is removed, the dentist will place a small resin restoration and maintain significant amounts of healthy tooth structure.
 It is called minimally invasive micro-dentistry.
 This procedure can be done entirely without numbing a patient, and can be done on individuals of all ages.
 New technologies like DIAGNOdent take us a giant step forward to helping you achieve the goal of minimally invasive dentistry.

 Colorado Dental Health are located up and down the front range of Colorado, so there is always a dentist close by to serve you.
 In Denver, we have three convenient locations: Downtown, Midtown and the Denver Tech Center.
-Our Westminster office serves the northern metropolitan area, and if you are in Boulder, Longmont or Greeley, there is a hometown Colorado Dental Health office at your service.
+Our Westminster office serves the northern metropolitan area, and if you are in Boulder or Longmont, there is a hometown Colorado Dental Health office at your service.
 Schedule a visit today.